 - 1/2 cup Thick Vermicelli (I used Bambino brand)

 - In the same pan, add vermicelli.
-Roast in low flame till golden color.
+Stir regularly and roast over low flame till it turns golden brown.

 - Continue to cook on low flame till vermicelli turns transparent and is easily mashed between fingers.